 Sometimes, even in the face of your best efforts, your boat may get some rust on it.
 You can use any number of products to remove the rust, but obviously, Jenolite is best!
 It’s also easy to use and will remove rust from a number of surfaces.
 Jenolite is great for steel rigging, fittings, carpets, and cushions, plus cast iron, fiberglass, and vinyl, among others.

+Our metal polish is great for the marine industry.
+After removing rust use our metal polish on any metal surfaces for added shine and protection.
 With a little care during the life of your boat you can make sure to keep it in the best condition possible!